gpadem/Yoga_Class_Analysis/README.md

 python video_processing.py VIDEOFILE [rf|nn]
 ```

 The main part is the function `process_video()` in _video_processing.py_, which can be used to convert a video to an annoted one, and also returns a dataframe with probability distribution of all poses for each analyzed frame.
-For all options, look in the docstrings of the python files.
+For all options, look in the docstrings of the Python files.

 ## Workflow